Batman rapist: Murder of Melanie Hall

 Melanie Hall (born 20 August 1970 – disappeared 9 June 1996; declared legally dead 17 November 2004) was a British hospital clerical officer from Bradford on Avon who disappeared on 9 June 1996 following a night out at Cadillacs nightclub in Bath.
 On 5 October 2009 a motorway worker found a plastic bin bag containing Hall's bones while he was clearing a vegetation patch on a slip road at Junction 14 of the M5 motorway.
 The bones in the bag included her skull, pelvis, and a thigh bone, and further remains were found buried and spread around the field by the side of the motorway.
-Police have not ruled out links to the Batman rapist since the unknown assailant was known to have attempted to carjack a woman at knifepoint, leaving her wounded when she fought back and managed to escape, in the same area of the city a few hours before Hall was abducted.
+Police have not ruled out links to the Batman rapist since the unknown assailant appeared to have attempted to carjack a woman at knifepoint, leaving her wounded when she fought back and managed to escape, in the same area of the city a few hours before Hall was abducted.